-Duke’s Chowder House is a leader in the sustainable food movement and has been committed to using the highest quality ingredients in our kitchens for over three decades.
+Duke’s Seafood & Chowder is a leader in the sustainable food movement and has been committed to using the highest quality ingredients in our kitchens for over three decades.
 That’s why we use only 100 percent Wild Alaska Salmon – not only is it the freshest fish on the market, it is the most sustainably harvested.
 Every step of its journey – from cold Alaskan waters to your plate – has been specially designed to retain quality and minimize ecological footprints.

 At Duke’s, we source much of our seafood from Alaska, and the question often gets asked: Why Alaska?